thosgood/this-weeks-finds/markdown/101-150/week132.md

 > field.
 It takes on a deeper significance in general relativity, where
 > the gravitational field is described in terms of the curvature of the
 > spacetime metric.
 Unlike in special relativity, where the Minkowski
-> metric is a \`background structure' given a priori, in general
+> metric is a 'background structure' given a priori, in general
 > relativity the metric is treated as a field which not only affects,
 > but also is affected by, the other fields present.
 In other words, the
 > geometry of spacetime becomes a local degree of freedom of the theory.